zhangwengyu999/Game_of_Life/README.md

 **Step 5**: Open your local browser and go to http://localhost:3000

 **Step 6**: You can see and play the Game of Life in the browser.

+---

+# Implementation Details

+Please visit the [post in UltraFish](https://ultrafish.cn/2022/08/05/game-of-life-implementation/) for more details.